antoineludeau/member-of-parliament-search-engine/README.md

 - Built with **Next.js 15** for fast and SEO-friendly rendering
 - Styled with **Tailwind CSS 3**, a utility-first CSS framework
 - Leveraging **Minisearch 7**, an in-memory full-text search engine
-- Developed using **TypeScript** 5 for robust type checking and maintainability
+- Developed using **TypeScript 5** for robust type checking and maintainability
+- Modular and reusable components for easier maintenance
+- Dockerized for quick local deployment

 ## Getting Started